tabcat/spec/identity/orbitdb/ORBIT_DB_IDENTITY.md

 **Abstract**

 OrbitDB Identities are use for verification and access control of database entries.
-They often contain keys used to digitally sign data and serve as a composable way to distribute access to multiple devices without sharing any private data.
+They use secp256k1 public keys for digitally signing entries and composable access control.

 # Table of Contents